mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 The crowd waded into the water, kicking up a large blue froth that spanned the coast for as far as we could see.
 I checked on Laen and Boon, made sure the skin under their fur was turning blue.
 They were fighting sleep, but refused to go without me.
 Overhead, a dim streak of light formed in the sky and a rumbling noise came over my listener.

-_"If anyone can hear me, I'm landing Lao 2-ka Ulu Ulukoma.
-Lao 2-ka.
-Ulu.
-Ulukoma.
+_"If anyone can hear me, I'm landing three-thousand paces Ulu of Ulukoma.
+Three thousand paces.
+Toward Ulu.
+From Ulukoma.
 I need assistance."_

 "Come on!" yelled Fanla, impatiently.